MirzaAzhar172/FYP_DrowinessYawnDetection-Face/README.md

 The 68-landmark detector data (.dat) file can be found <a href="https://github.com/Arijit1080/Drowsiness-and-Yawn-Detection-with-voice-alert-using-Dlib/blob/master/shape_predictor_68_face_landmarks.dat"> CLICK HERE!

 <h3>The working of the project</h3>
-<ul><li>As you can see the<b> above screenshot</b> where the landmarks aredetected using the detector.
+<ul><li>As you can see the<b> above screenshot</b> where the landmarks ar edetected using webcam and link to ESP32 cam for MQTT.
 <li>Now we are taking the ratio which is described as <i>'Sum of distances of vertical landmarks divided by twice the distance between horizontal landmarks'</i>.
-<li>Now this ratio dependent on your system which  configure accordingly for  thresholds of sleeping, drowsy, active.</ul>
+<li>The ratio depends system which configures accordingly for 3 main  of sleepy eye, tired, yawn & active.</ul>
 <p><img src="https://github.com/MirzaAzhar172/FYP_DrowinessYawnDetection-Face/blob/main/drowsiness.JPG?raw=true" align="center" height="350">
 <img src="https://github.com/MirzaAzhar172/FYP_DrowinessYawnDetection-Face/blob/main/Capture.JPG?raw=true" align="center" height="350">
 <img src="https://github.com/MirzaAzhar172/FYP_DrowinessYawnDetection-Face/blob/main/yawn.JPG?raw=true" align="center" height="350">